melaniefp/intro_to_ML_DSC6135/docs/papers/presentations.md

 The goal is for you to be able to understand and synthesize technical publications in fields that use machine learning tools.

+## PRESENTATION GUIDELINES

+* Make a presentation of a few slides describing the paper of your choice that is 8 minutes long and 2 min questions.

+* We will time the presentations.

+* If you have a group of 3 people, the presentation can last 12 minutes.

+* Every member of a group has to speak in the presentation, ideally for 4 minutes.

+* Make your presentation in Google Slides and send us a link.
+Please, don't use PowerPoint, it is not compatible with Linux in the computers we use.

+* Students from the morning session have to send us their presentations by 8am.
+The students from the afternoon session have to send us their presentation links by 6pm.
+Your group cannot present if you don't send us the slides by the indicated time.

+* We will evaluate your presentation based on the following aspects.

+    - Description of the problem being addressed in the paper.
+    - Importance of the addressed problem.
+    - Machine learning model description.
+    - Evaluation metric of choice.
+    - Experimental results.
+    - Conclusions.

+## Topics

 Read through the following list of proposed topics and publications.
 When you are ready and have selected a paper, follow this [link](https://docs.google.com/spreadsheets/d/1nKZckUHjQuO7gbzSwVZdx8NrmyYgqiDgV3Mx8mH2I98/edit?usp=sharing) and write your name and your partner's next to your choice.